Banula-Lavindu/face-recognition-attendance-management-system/README.md

 ## Software used

 <img alt="Raspberry Pi" src="https://img.shields.io/badge/-Raspberry%20Pi-C51A4A?style=for-the-badge&logo=Raspberry-Pi"/>	<img alt="Azure" src="https://img.shields.io/badge/azure%20-%230072C6.svg?&style=for-the-badge&logo=azure-devops&logoColor=white"/>	<img alt="OpenCV" src="https://img.shields.io/badge/OpenCV%23%20-%23239120.svg?&style=for-the-badge&logo=OpenCV"/>	<img alt="SQLite" src ="https://img.shields.io/badge/sqlite-%2307405e.svg?&style=for-the-badge&logo=sqlite&logoColor=white"/>	<img alt="Dlib" src="https://img.shields.io/badge/Dlib%20-%2300599C.svg?&style=for-the-badge&logo=Dlib%2B%2B&ogoColor=white"/>

-## Contribution Guidelines

-* Write clear meaningful git commit messages (Do read [this](https://chris.beams.io/posts/git-commit/)).

-* Make sure your PR's description contains GitHub's special keyword references that automatically close the related issue when the PR is merged.
-(Check [this](https://github.blog/2013-05-14-closing-issues-via-pull-requests/) for more info)

-* When you make very very minor changes to a PR of yours (like for example fixing a text in the button, minor changes requested by reviewers) make sure you squash your commits afterward so that you don't have an absurd number of commits for a very small fix.
-(Learn how to squash at [here](https://davidwalsh.name/squash-commits-git))

-* When you're submitting a PR for a UI-related issue, it would be awesome if you add a screenshot of your change or a link to a deployment where it can be tested out along with your PR.
-It makes it very easy for the reviewers and you'll also get reviews quicker.

 **1.**  Fork [this](https://github.com/Swarnimashukla/Automatic-attendance-management-system) repository.